What is a clinical research study?

 What should I expect?

 Before you can take part in a clinical trial, the investigator will explain the informed consent form to you, along with any potential risks and benefits, and your rights as a participant.
 The decision to participate is yours and entirely voluntary.
-If you decide to take part and sign the informed consent form, the investigator will conduct screening assessments to determine whether you qualify to enroll.
+If you decide to take part and sign the informed consent form, the investigator will conduct screening assessments as required by the study protocol to determine whether you may qualify to enroll.
 After all necessary tests and assessments have been completed, and if you are eligible to participate, you may enter the study.

 Learn more about the Hibiscus Study.